4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Climbing Sigiriya

 You can then continue your climb to the top.
-I personally would head straight to the top unless you are particularly interested in paintings.
+I would head straight to the top unless you are particularly interested in paintings.
 Ideally, you want to beat the crowds to the Sigiriya summit.

 Hornets of Sigiriya

-Luckily we didn’t run into any angry wasps on our climb up but if you do disturb them, head straight for a ‘hornet tent’ and start praying to your chosen deity.
+Luckily, we didn’t run into any angry wasps on our climb up, but if you do disturb them, head straight for a ‘hornet tent’ and start praying to your chosen deity.

 Sigiriya monkeys